Pensioner income

 The data uses the ethnic group categories from the 2011 Census.

-Data is aggregated for each of the Asian, black, mixed and ‘other’ ethnic groups, which means estimates are shown for these groups as a whole.
-Data is shown separately for white British and all other white people (‘white other’ ethnic group).
+Data is aggregated for each of the Asian, black, mixed and ‘other’ ethnic groups.
+This means estimates are shown for these groups as a whole.
+Data is shown separately for white British and all other white people (white ‘other’ ethnic group).

 Methodology